vain0x/milone-lang/docs/refs/x_never_type.md

 ```

 - Durning type-checking of a match expression,
-    if the type of an arm body is `never`,
+    if type of an arm is `never`,
     apply this rule:
     - Don't unify the type of arm (`never`) to the target type of the match expression.

-**The `main` Function**:

-- The body of the `main` function is allowed to be `never`.

-### Generic Result Type Pattern
+### Generic Return Type Pattern

-OCaml and F# don't have `never` type as a built-in type.
+F# doesn't have `never` as a built-in type.
-Instead, never-returning functions in the languages have some form of signatures that the result type is an unconditionally generic type parameter.
+Instead, never-returning functions have signatures with generic type parameter in return position.

-For example, there exists `failwith` function that always raises an exception, never-returning.
+For example, signature of `failwith` is:
-Its signature is:

 ```fsharp
     fun failwith<'T> : string -> 'T
 ```

-That reads "this function takes a string and returns something of type 'T," and the type `'T` is arbitrary.
+Expression `failwith "message"` can have any type.
+All rules of `never` above are virtually applied.

-The signature implies that `failwith` never returns because there doesn't exist such a function that returns something of whatever type the caller demand.
+The signature doesn't necessarily imply that the function never returns.
+There exists a non-never function of the same signature (`fun _ -> unbox (box 0)`.)

-### Motivation
+### Runtime Representation

-In milone-lang, never-returning functions can be just a generic function as above.
-However it doesn't work well with:

-- monomorphization that duplicates generic functions, and
-- ownership restriction that rejects generic function parameters to be bound to owned types.
+- Runtime representation of `never` is same as `unit` (`char` in C)
+- `never` as function return type compiles to `void` in C instead

 ### Remarks

-- There exists no value of `never` type.
+- There exists no value of `never` type
-- `never` unifies with only `never` as usual.
+- `never` is just a unit-like type except for the rules above
-- No structural subtyping.
+- No structural subtyping. `never` doesn't work like the bottom type
-- In C, never as function result type is compiled to `void` and other never is to `char`.
+- The type of `assert false` is `unit` since type check doesn't depend on values

 ## See Also